peidong-hu/slash-infra/README.md

 Rather than create a user in each AWS account, the app uses a limited IAM user to assume roles in each AWS account that should be searched.

-This approach seems convoluted, but there are several benefits:
+This approach seems convoluted, but there are several benefits.

-- When an IAM user "assumes" a role, AWS generates a set of temporary credentials for the user that have the same permissions as the role.
+Firstly, when an IAM user "assumes" a role, AWS generates a set of temporary credentials for the user that have the same permissions as the role.
 These credentials are short-lived, and are rotated transparently by the AWS SDK.
-If these temporary credentials were to be leaked to a third party, they would only be usable for a short period of time.
+If these temporary credentials were leaked to a third party, they would only be usable for a short period of time.

-- If the credentials for the IAM user are leaked, an attacker can't use the credentials unless they have the ARN of a role in a specific AWS account.
-This may not be a great comfort if the role resides in the same account as the user (you can use `aws sts get-caller-identity` to get the ID of the account the current credentials belong to), but there's nothing in `slash-infra` that requires a specific role name - you could choose a unique role name for your org, thus making it slightly more difficult for an attacker to exploit.
+Secondly, if the credentials for the IAM user are leaked, the attacker will only be able to assume IAM roles.
+If they do not know the ARN of your role they will not be able to assume it, and thus won't be able to perform actions on your account.

+Note that if you're using the role name suggested in these docs then they will likely be able to guess the full ARN, as you can always get the ID of the AWS account credentials belong to using `aws sts get-caller-identity`.
+If this is a concern for you, you can make things slightly more difficult for attackers by choosing a unique name for your roles that are different to the name of the IAM user. `slash-infra` only uses the role ARN to authenticate to AWS, so you could use a different role name for each environment.

 You can configure the IAM user using the conventional environment
 variables: